How to Set Up an Nginx Reverse Proxy with Let's Encrypt on Ubuntu

 Setting Up a Reverse Proxy with Nginx and Let's Encrypt on Ubuntu

-When you need to run multiple web applications on one server, expose services safely to the internet, or add TLS encryption without modifying your application code, a reverse proxy is often the cleanest solution.
-This guide walks through the complete setup on Ubuntu: installing Nginx, configuring it as a reverse proxy, obtaining a free TLS certificate from Let's Encrypt using Certbot, and hardening the SSL configuration for production use.
+Running multiple web applications on a single server, exposing services safely to the internet, and adding free TLS encryption without touching your application code are common requirements for anyone managing web infrastructure.
+This guide walks through the complete process on Ubuntu: installing Nginx, configuring it as a reverse proxy, obtaining a free TLS certificate from Let's Encrypt using Certbot, and hardening the SSL configuration for production use.

-The process covered here works on Ubuntu 20.04, 22.04, and 24.04.
+The steps covered here work on Ubuntu 20.04, 22.04, and 24.04.
 Every configuration file, command, and common issue is explained so you can follow along confidently regardless of your current experience level with Nginx.

 What a Reverse Proxy Actually Does

 Without a reverse proxy, your application server binds directly to port 80 or 443 and handles all incoming connections.
-This means your application is directly exposed to the internet, which can create limitations around port usage, security, and performance.
+This means your application is directly exposed to the internet, which creates limitations around port usage, security, and performance.

 With a reverse proxy in place, Nginx binds to the standard HTTP and HTTPS ports instead.
 Your application binds somewhere else, typically on a high port like 8080, 8000, or a Unix socket.
 When a browser requests your domain, it connects to Nginx.
 Nginx then examines the request, applies its routing rules, and either serves a response directly or forwards the request to your application server over the internal network.
 The browser only ever communicates with Nginx.
 Your application server is never directly accessible from the internet.

-If you are new to the concept of load distribution across multiple servers, it is worth reading about how Nginx load balancing works before continuing, as the reverse proxy configuration covered here forms the foundation for more advanced setups.
+If you are new to the concept of load distribution across multiple servers, reading about how Nginx load balancing works before continuing is worthwhile, as the reverse proxy configuration covered here forms the foundation for more advanced setups.

 Installing Nginx and Certbot